kgryguc/etr_test/module2/06_cs_tundra_grasslands_test.md

 ### Reference values extraction

-The two main required data sources are now loaded into the workspace, so we can proceed with preparing data for classifciation.
+The two main required data sources are now loaded into the workspace, so we can proceed with preparing data for classification.
 First of all, we need to extract pixel values from loaded images of areas covered by the reference data.
 In order to do that we will use our own function, which will assign each pixel in each polygon values from spectral bands of